Cost of Contacts Over a Lifetime vs. EVO ICL

 - The addition of Wavefront technology

-- Additional costs.
-Beyond the actual procedure, additional services such as post-operative checkups and other packages may cause the over cost to be more expensive.
+- Additional costs and services such as post-operative checkups and other packages may cause the over cost to be more expensive.

 Insurance usually does not cover laser eye surgery, unless your job requires perfect vision.
 Often times though, insurance companies will negotiate reduced rates for its members.

 The Cost of EVO ICL

-Unlike both corrective lenses and LASIK, Visian ICL is a long term solution, resulting in costs that are fixed to a one-time fee.
+Unlike both corrective lenses and LASIK, the Visian ICL is a long term solution, resulting in costs that are fixed to a one-time fee.
 When you compare Visian ICL with the long term costs of glasses and contacts, the procedure pays for itself.

 Visian ICL costs vary depending on your prescription, location and provider.
 Upon consultation with an EVO ICL doctor, you will be provided with the actual costs, financing options and payment plans for your specific procedure.